stillinbeta/friendshipismonadic/README.md

 * Increment/Decrement
 * String concatenation
 * Creating arrays
+* Reading elements from arrays

 ### What doesn't work

-* Reading and writing individual array elements
+* Writing to arrays
 * Switches

 ### What I'm not going bother with